RADFORD, M[ONA]. A[UGUSTA]. (3 Aug

 1910s – 1940s

-about a young woman who finds that she can travel in time to the 14th
+Entry (1939) is about a young woman who finds that she can travel in time

-century, an affinity her archaeologist husband exploits.
-And The Door Without a Key (1948) is a
+to the 14th century, an affinity her archaeologist husband exploits—I wrote a

-psychological spy story.
-Information about her two earlier novels—The Blazing Star (1914) and The Straight Furrow (1920)—is lacking.
+I’ve not yet found information about her two earlier novels—The Blazing Star (1914) and The Straight Furrow (1920).

 |